 3 ½ cups water

 Note: It can be a bit tricky to tell you how much Rusks to consume to increase your milk supply.
-Keep in mind that you can combine all the different ways of consuming Anise.
-If you prefer eating the Anise, instead of drinking tea, feel free to do so.
+Remember that you can combine all the different ways of consuming Anise.
+If you prefer eating the Anise instead of drinking tea, feel free to do so.
 I would recommend consumption three times a day.
-You may take a few Anise rusks at breakfast, Anise tea in the afternoon and maybe a glass of milk with Anise seeds at bedtime.
+You may take a few Anise rusks at breakfast, Anise tea in the afternoon, and maybe a glass of milk with Anise seeds at bedtime.

 Lightly whisk water and eggs together with a hand whisk.
 Add to flour mixture and mix until combined.

-Knead mixture until elastic.
-Cover dough with cling film and let it rest in a warm place until double the size.
+Knead the mixture until elastic.
+Cover the dough with cling film and let it rest in a warm place until it doubles in size.